alangrainger/immich-public-proxy/docs/configuration.md

 # Configuration

+> [!NOTE]
-**Note:** You can see all of the configurable options by [looking at the default config.json](https://github.com/alangrainger/immich-public-proxy/blob/main/app/config.json).
+> You can see all of the configurable options by [looking at the default config.json](https://github.com/alangrainger/immich-public-proxy/blob/main/app/config.json).
 A description of each of these options is below.

 ## Contents